DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

         )
     };

-This link downloads the `light` theme from the [DevExpress CDN](/concepts/Common/Distribution%20Channels/05%20CDN '/Documentation/Guide/Common/Distribution_Channels/CDN/') and applies it to the page.
+This link downloads the DevExtreme `light` theme from the [DevExpress CDN](/concepts/Common/Distribution%20Channels/05%20CDN '/Documentation/Guide/Common/Distribution_Channels/CDN/') and applies it to the page.
 If you need to insert this code into multiple pages, save it as a separate component.

 Modify the name of the stylesheet to apply [a different theme](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/').
 Modify the name of the subfolder (`23.1.3`) to apply a theme that is compatible with a different version of DevExtreme.

 ## 6. Next Steps

-DevExtreme components are powerful, easy to use, and fully compatible with Gatsby.
-View our [application templates](https://js.devexpress.com/React/Templates/) and [demos](https://js.devexpress.com/Demos/WidgetsGallery/) to discover the full capabilities of DevExtreme components.
+DevExtreme UI components are intuitive, easy to use, and fully compatible with Gatsby.
+Review our [application templates](https://js.devexpress.com/React/Templates/) and [demos](https://js.devexpress.com/Demos/WidgetsGallery/) to explore the capabilities of DevExtreme UI components at your own pace.

-Read the [Gatsby documentation](https://www.gatsbyjs.com/docs) for more information the Gatsby framework.
+For additional information on the Gatsby framework, refer to the following external webpage: [Welcome to the Gatsby Way of Building | Gatsby (gatsbyjs.com)](https://www.gatsbyjs.com/docs).

 [tags] react